The 100 Most Influential Queer Books of All Time

 An Unkindness of Ghosts by Rivers Solomon (2017)

 In this stunning space fantasy, Solomon writes a social allegory heavy with romance, violence, queerness, racism — as well as laughter, joy, found family, and heart.
-Odd Aster is a scientist living in the lower decks of a spaceship regimented and ruled by oppression, generations after humanity has left earth.
+Odd Aster is a scientist living on the lower decks of a spaceship regimented and ruled by oppression, generations after humanity has left Earth.
 Surgeon Theo encourages her scientific progress, and she fosters her friendship carefully with paranoid Giselle.
-Aster yearns to rebel, tear down it all.
+Aster yearns to rebel and tear down it all.
 And with her mother’s coded journals, she might just get the chance.
 This book is suspenseful, devastating, and beautiful, asking fascinating questions, and it introduced us to the magnificent Rivers Solomon, a nonbinary and intersex author whose pronouns are fae/faer and they/them.

 Content warnings for racism, violence, sexual assault and rape, police brutality, child death, torture, suicide, ableism.